mckaywrigley/chatbot-ui/README.md

 Your local instance of Chatbot UI should now be running at [http://localhost:3000](http://localhost:3000).

+You can view your backend GUI at [http://localhost:54323/project/default/editor](http://localhost:54323/project/default/editor).

 ## Hosted Quickstart

 Follow these steps to get your own Chatbot UI instance running in the cloud.